Dequantization of electric charge: Probing scenarios of cosmological multi-component dark matter: Phenomenology

-All these imply a bound on the new physics scale to be $\La\sim m_{Z'}/g_N>\mathcal{O}(1)$ TeV.
-Here, note that $Z'$ does not decay to the dark fields.
+All the above searches imply a bound on the new physics scale to be $\La\sim m_{Z'}/g_N>\mathcal{O}(1)$ TeV.
+Note that $Z'$ has not been considered, decaying to the dark fields.
 By contrast, if $Z'$ decays to some dark fields, such bound is more relaxed.

-It is noted that although $\La$ is constrained, $m_{Z'}$ may be small as $g_N$ is small, and vice versa.
+Let us remind the reader that although $\La$ is constrained at TeV, the $Z'$ mass, $m_{Z'}\sim g_N \La$, may be small, as $g_N$ is small, and vice versa.